Table of Contents

 To some, a few fake or exaggerated negative reviews may not sound like a big deal.
 However, online reviews can make or break a business, and can be a deciding factor in whether or not a consumer wants to engage with that business.
 In a standard review bombing, especially when amplified by social media, there can be hundreds if not thousands of negative reviews pouring in at once.
 This can easily tank a business’s online ratings, even if the reviews are false, and negatively affect its online reputation as a whole.

 How Can Social Media Apps Like TikTok Amplify Review Bombing?

 It seems that there is a new viral video or post on social media almost every day.
-Sometimes this virality is due to the creator already having a large following, but other times a video can be so enraging, polarizing, or downright unbelievable that viewers share it like wildfire.
+Sometimes this virality is due to the creator already having a large following, but other times a video can be so enraging, polarizing, or downright unbelievable that viewers share it like a wildfire.
 With mass amounts of views comes mass amounts of comments, allowing both information and misinformation to be shared very quickly.
 It only takes one comment to drop a store location, an employee’s full name, or a phone number to create a snowball effect that can lead to a review bombing.

 One of our ORM clients experienced this firsthand last year.
 A TikTok creator posted a video of a rogue customer at their place of work, and the video quickly went viral.
 Within the comments, someone incorrectly stated that the individual worked for our client, hinting that other users should leave our client poor reviews.
 As is typical across the comment sections of most social media platforms, TikTok isn’t known as an online environment where fact-checking commonly occurs.